mtakeshi1/concurrencytests/concurrency-checker-core/WIP.md

 # open questions
 - should we persist / serialize thread state / details with the checkpoint?
-- should we special case java.util.concurrent.Lock
+- should we special case java.util.concurrent.Lock?
 - decide what to do with new Thread() { public void run() {} }
 -